-Only courses listed in CAESAR with a career of "The Graduate School" are authorized for graduate credit.
+Only courses listed in CAESAR under or through the "The Graduate School" are authorized for graduate credit.
 These courses may include the following types of registration toward full-time standing in The Graduate School:

-1. 400-level graduate courses.
-These are standard graduate seminars that form the majority of your coursework.

-2. 500-level graduate courses.
-These are special courses not necessarily more advanced in nature than 400- level courses.

-3. 300-level undergraduate courses.
-These are primarily for advanced undergraduate students, but those listed in CAESAR under TGS are approved for graduate credit.

-4. 490 Independent Study Registrations.
-After their first year, students may participate in up to 2 independent studies with core or affiliated African American Studies faculty members in order to fulfill the 4 track, 4 discipline, and 3 elective course requirements.
+- 1. 400-level graduate courses.
+These are standard graduate seminars that form the majority of your coursework. - 2.
+500-level graduate courses.
+These are special courses not necessarily more advanced in nature than 400- level courses. - 3.
+300-level undergraduate courses.
+These are primarily for advanced undergraduate students, but those listed in CAESAR under TGS are approved for graduate credit. - 4.
+490 Independent Study Registrations.
+After their first year, students may participate in up to 2 independent studies with core or affiliated African American Studies faculty members in order to fulfill the 4 track of specialization, 4 discipline of specialization, and 3 elective course requirements.
 An independent study in a student's first year may be approved under extraordinary circumstances with approval of the DGS.
+It bears repeating that this is extraordinary.
+Our faculty and Grad Affairs Committee encourages students to take advantage of the diverse array of seminars already on offer across our department and university.
+The impetus for this is that seminars are the optimal space for doctoral training.
 In order to work on the dissertation proposal, students may participate in a third independent study with their graduate adviser with the registration number of 490.

-Before registering for a 490, you should have a discussion with the faculty member.
-Then you should file with that faculty instructor a 490 Proposal, which describes the topic that you will study, the reading list, the frequency of meetings, and the requirements for written work.
+Before registering for a 490 (Independent Study), the student should have a discussion with the faculty member that culminates with their approval and a clear plan for the curriculum and work ahead.
+Thereafter, said student should submit a 490 Proposal to the Director of Graduate Studies that has been pre-approved and vetted by the faculty member who will direct the course.
+The proposal should describe the topic that you will study, the reading list, the frequency of meetings, and the requirements for written work.
 At the end of the quarter, the instructor must submit a final letter grade on Caesar.